sacmehta/PRU/README.md

 ```
 Please see **test.py** for details about command line arguments.

-## Results and pretrained models
+## Pretrained models
-With standard dropout, our model achieves following results on the PTB dataset.
+Below table provides perplexity scores and links to download the pretrained models.
+These models are trained with a standard dropout.

 | Model | g | k | emsize | nhid | # Params | Perplexity (val) | Perplexity (test) | Model Size (in MB) | Model Link |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |